MikeNguyen98/favorite-restaurants/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+## Usage

+- Users can add restaurants to their favorites list.
+- View details of favorite restaurants.
+- Manage and remove restaurants from the list.

 ## Building for Production

 To build and start the application in production mode: